hbguden/Beerpong_sim/README.md

 The base case for next_state is a np.array with length of 10

+It is solved when you have a total reward of 168

 For more documentation, read in the individual files (start with beerpong_bot.py)